 Ready to go camping?
 Or not….

 My family started tent camping when I was a teenager.
 With 7 kids in the family we couldn’t really afford much else when it came to vacationing.
 One summer, as we transitioned from a tough situation, we camped every other weekend.
 That summer, camping was our stability.
-Every other weekend we would pack up, hit the road, and camp in what became our second summer home.
+Every other weekend we would pack up, hit the road, and camp in what became our second summer home – a tent site in the mountains of central PA.

 We quickly learned how to pack for a smooth adventure and be prepared for, well, just about anything, except bears.
 I’m not sure we ever thought of those… except when my dad would sleep outside.
 Under the stars was more pleasant than cramped inside with 8 other people but we all worried that a bear would eat him.

 I brought my camping knowledge with me into adulthood, and even though we hadn’t camped much in the first 12 years of our marriage, I never forgot what we needed for camping success.
 While we camped on our Arizona road trip, we were quite low maintenance because we were doing so many other things and gone for such a long period of time.
-When we went on this last road trip – Road Trip New England – it was all tent camping.
+When we went on our second medium-sized road trip – Road Trip New England – it was all tent camping.
 I needed to be prepared yet travel as compactly as possible.
+Then last year’s New Hampshire – Pacific Northwest Road Trip really taught us to hone in on just bringing the necessities and be ready for any kinks that may get thrown in THE PLAN.

 When camping, you have three major things to prepare for — lodging, food, and clothes.
-Here are my tips for camping efficiently without missing the necessities and my camping supplies list.
+Here are my tips for camping with kids efficiently without missing the necessities and my camping supplies list.

 - Vet your campsite before you hit the road.
 Does the site have electric?
 Water?
 Bathrooms or portapotties?
-Free hot showers, coin operated, or no showers?
+Free hot showers, coin-operated, or no showers?
 Can you bring in firewood or buy it there?
-Is there a burn ban in effect?
+Is there a burn ban?

 - Tent camping or cabin stay.